 Our very experienced Paediatrician has years of expertise in a number of specialty areas.

-As a parent, you want to ensure that your child receives the best care at all times.
-If you have any concerns regarding your child’s health or development, or would simply like peace of mind, our Consultant Paediatricians can see your child promptly, at a time convenient for you, in a comfortable environment with plenty of time to discuss your concerns as a parent.
-We can help your baby, infant or child through a broad range of issues from common problems such as tummy aches, asthma and continence to developmental and behavioural problems such as eating disorders and ADHD.
+As a parent, you want to ensure your child receives the best care at all times.
+If you have any concerns regarding your child’s health or development, or would simply like peace of mind, our consultant paediatricians can see your child promptly.
+We’ll find a time convenient for you to come to our beautiful clinic where you’ll have plenty of time to discuss your concerns.

 We’re here for: